 Are you scheduling too many staff members at the same time?
 Look at your labor costs to optimize your scheduling of staff.

-We recommend looking at this list of 25 essential bar and restaurant metrics to focus on ways you can increase your sales with less staff.
+We recommend looking at this list of 25 essential bar and restaurant metrics to focus on ways to increase your sales with less staff.
 Many POS technologies analyze this data for you, making it easier than ever to report on this data!

 As mentioned above, self-service technology has taken the hospitality industry by storm.
 Many big-name brands are adding self-serve kiosks to their operations to optimize efficiency and reduce guest wait times.
 Tillster predicts that by 2024, the self-service kiosk market will reach 30.8 billion dollars.
 So, if you haven’t already, it’s time to consider self-serve beverage technology as an option for your establishment!